Maaciej/OHM-blacklist-4-HA/README.md

 # OHM-blacklist-4-HA

-OpenHardwareMonitor component fo Home Assistant logs in databases everything it gets from OHM.
+OpenHardwareMonitor component for Home Assistant logs in databases everything it gets from OHM.
-There can be big number of parameters,m for my PC I get 85 items, not everyone neccessery for monitoring.
+There can be big number of parameters, for my PC I get 85 items, not everyone neccessary for monitoring.
 Data of these measurements takes space logged every minute.

-I was looking for some method to be ablle to filter what I want to be logged and way to get rid of unnecesary data, not found.
+I was looking for some method to be able to filter what I want to be logged and way to get rid of unnecesary data, not found.

-I start to try make it myself.
+I started to try make it myself.

 **Test at your own risk.**

 # 0
-At first, there was a very ambitious plan to colect and manage configuration from within the program using configuration.yaml, made two additional boolin flags and start to program gathering OHM inpout data to files, than user shopuld find the files, edit them to make blacklist file, and than set in configuration flag to use blacklist.
+At first, there was a very ambitious plan to collect and manage configuration from within the program using configuration.yaml, made two additional boolean flags and start to program gathering OHM ouput data to files, than user should find the files, edit them to make blacklist file, and than set in configuration flag to use blacklist.
 But I failed, I was unable to find place in my configuration to write a file from "sensor.py", the file is in the docker and I was unable to write anything to file system.
-So folder "0 unable to write file" is a "work in progress" of the idea.
+So folder "0 unable to write file" is a "work in progress" of the idea to preserve some ideas.

 # 1
-Second is gathering OHM ouput data manually and than making blacklist and put in in the code of OHM component script.
+Second idea was to gather OHM ouput data manually and than making blacklist and put in in the code of OHM component script.
 This version is in folder "1 change and configure in sensor script".

-First we need to get list of measure names form OHM.
+First we need to get list of measure names from OHM.

-I get openhardwaremonitor sensor.py edited to make just this, https://github.com/home-assistant/core/blob/dev/homeassistant/components/openhardwaremonitor/sensor.py file name is get_ohm_data.py and you can call it with hostname and service port (default 8085)
+I get openhardwaremonitor sensor.py edited to make just this, https://github.com/home-assistant/core/blob/dev/homeassistant/components/openhardwaremonitor/sensor.py

+file name is get_ohm_data.py and you can call it with hostname and service port (default 8085)
 ```
 c:\get_ohm_data.py 192.168.2.100